videojs/http-streaming/docs/playlist-loader.md

 1. To request an m3u8.
 2. To parse a m3u8 into a format [videojs-http-streaming][vhs] can understand.
 3. To allow selection of a specific media stream.
-4. To refresh a live master m3u8 for changes.
+4. To refresh a live m3u8 for changes.

 ## Design